fkyprianou/deved-platform/content/blog/en/enhance-your-vonage-video-applications-with-audio-connector.md

 * `/routes/basic.js`
 * `/routes/symbl/transcription.js`

-We’re not going to explore all of these in detail, since most of these routes just render views.
-One of the key routes though is the `/transcribe` route.
-When the ‘Start Transcription’ button is clicked in the video call UI, a POST request is sent to this route, which in turn invokes the `postSymblTranscription` controller action, which we’ll look at next.
+We won’t explore these in detail since most routes render views.
+One of the key routes, though is the `/transcribe` route.
+When the ‘Start Transcription’ button is clicked in the video call UI, a POST request is sent to this route, invoking the `postSymblTranscription` controller action, which we’ll look at next.

 **The postSymblTranscription controller action**